wp-plugins/atcontent/readme.txt

 == Description ==
-**Let's face it - growing an audience is tough.** How does AtContent make it easier?
+Let's face it - growing an audience is tough.
+How does AtContent make it easier?
 #### AtContent increases your audience by 30% - 300% in just 3 months by making your posts available for reposting! ####
 * With AtContent others can repost your posts on any site as simple as retweet on Twitter.
 Every reposter provides you additional audience and backlinks.
 It increases your audience by 30% to 300% in just 3 months by using AtContent.
 [USE CASE](http://i.imgur.com/fXNgtC0.png).
-* SEO friendly - **NO CONTENT DUPLICATION, NO GOOGLE PENALTIES**.
+* SEO friendly - **NO CONTENT PLAGIARISM, NO GOOGLE PENALTIES**.
 * You also can repost relevant posts of other AtContent users on your blog.
 It increases your audience engagement and brings more traffic from Google.
 [SCREENSHOT](http://i.imgur.com/7qdsNQD.png).

 #### Guest Posting with AtContent – Easy as Never Before! ####